 - Art-historical period, movement or culture (use conventional terms, i.e., Classical Greek; Aztec; Impressionist)

-- Location, if the work is still in situ (otherwise, optional)
+- Location, if the work is in situ

 Instructions for accessing Art History MA Comprehensive Exam study images in ARTstor:

 - Go to the Hunter College Libraries main page: http://library.hunter.cuny.edu/

 - Under FIND, click on Databases / Articles.